Wine Tourism in Chile

 There are various special tasting events throughout the year.
 The CAV events page: https://cav.cl/el_club/eventos is one place to start looking for events.
 Chanchos Deslenguados occasionally hosts tastings for natural independent producers.
 Bocas Moradas is an event 3-4 times a year which hosts independent boutique (vinos de autor) wineries.
 Cata Urbana is also from Bocas Moradas but on a smaller scale.
 Wine Club Chile‘s D-Copas and El Buen Beber’s MeetandDrink are two newer tasting events.
 Avinemos hosts educational tastings including their Sideways Club, but it’s mostly for insiders and international wines.
 There’s also Nirvino.
 Wine dealer Alan Grudsky also hosts tastings.
 Around September there’s usually a Dia del Vino Festival in Providencia.
 There’s an annual Chile Wine Fest in Parque Bicentenario in Vitacura in December.
 Starting late February to early May, each region and many sub-regions host Wine Harvest festivals (See list of past Fiestas de la Vendimia and their location) with food, entertainment and lots of wine tasting.
 MOVI usually hosts festivals.
 So does the wine guide Descorchados.
 El Vino Resiste and Copados are two new wine festivals.
 Oh My Wine also organizes tasting events and visits.
 Alberto Madrid organizes events and tours.
 If you want small, casual and personal, De Vinos y Catas hosts small educational tastings in Spanish for beginners with a focus on Chilean wines and my friend Roxana hosts educational tastings in Spanish OR English and Russian if you have a big enough group who speak it.
 For actual certificates and formal wine study there’s the Escuela de Sommeliers de Chile, the Wine School, Mastering Wine, Wine Institute and Conservatorio del Vino.
 Lastly, if you come in September, there are a lot of events to celebrate Fiestas Patrias, where you can taste Chilean food and drinks (including wine & chicha) during traditional Chilean performances, games and Chilean rodeo.

 There are several restaurants and wine bars to visit as well.
 The best restaurant and wine bar is Bocanariz.
 They serve mostly independent wines and you can buy from them after dinner at a cheaper price than if you buy the bottle for dinner.
 I suggest doing their wine pairing tasting menu.
 Miguel Torres just opened up a restaurant in Vitacura with an extensive wine selection called La Bodeguita.
 They have one of the largest by the glass selections I’ve seen.
 La Vinoteca has a wine/food shop and restaurant also in Vitacura.
-Nearby Masal Bar de Vinos is a good wine bar and sometimes hosts wine fairs.
+Nearby Masal Bar de Vinos is a good wine bar including international choices like Burgundy & Italian options by the glass.
 Baco serves affordable brasserie style French food with a nice wine list (also several by the glass selections) and store in Providencia.
 Aligot in Las Condes is another French restaurant with an extensive wine menu.
 The Wine Room is a store connected to a steak restaurant in Providencia.
 I’ve never tried the restaurant though.
 La Cava del Sommelier is a wine bar/store with food also in Providencia.
 A couple of relatively new places in Providencia to eat and find smaller lesser known wine producers are Cora Bistro and Wine Rebels Bar.
 Les Dix Vins is a wine and cheese bar with French, Chilean and other international wines served with French cheeses.
 They choose a wine or cheese for free tastings in the evening a few times a week.
 In Nunoa, La Vinocracia is popular wine bar with a wine shop.
 In Bellavista, a new wine bar opened up where you get wine direct from the barrel: Materia Prima.
 La Bodeguilla de Cristobal serves Spanish food and hosts a lot of wine events.

 I should also mention that restaurant wine prices are quite reasonable.
 You can buy a bottle for as cheap as 10-15 dollars.
 The corkage fee is around the same in many restaurants too.
 Check out the buying wine in Chile section to find some of the best wine shops in Chile.